 Realtor.com‘s database covers 99% of all MLS-listed properties.
 You can use their “find a realtor” function to streamline your journey, but the drawback of the platform is that you won’t be able to access “for sale by owner” listings.

 Active vs. Passive Real Estate Investing: Conclusion

 As you can see, the benefits of passive real estate investing should not be overlooked.
-If you want to generate wealth without micromanaging your portfolio or boost your passive income, using some of the platforms above can undoubtedly act as the launchpad you need to get started!
+If you want to generate wealth without micromanaging your real estate portfolio or boost your passive income, using some of the real estate investment platforms above can undoubtedly act as the launchpad you need to get started!